Jacada6/Prusa-Firmware/README.md

-# Prusa Firmware MK2S with MK52 keatbed
+# Prusa Firmware MK2S with MK52 heatbed

 This is the 3.10.0 RC1 firmware configured to hndle MK52 heatbed and PINDA2 probe.
 The rest is stock MK2S